There are two uses of the gray card below, metering exposure and controlling White Balance (below).

 Reflective meters will read light colored scenes too high, and then drops that value back to middle (causing underexposure of light colored scenes, or maybe a white wall background, etc).

-Incident meters (and gray cards) read the light directly, usually about right, but light color detail may show better if less bright.
+Incident meters (and gray cards) read the light directly, usually about right, but sometimes light color detail may show better if less bright.

 Reflective meters will read dark colored scenes too low, and then raises that value back to middle (causing overexposure of dark colored scenes, maybe dark colored backgrounds, etc).

-Incident meters (and gray cards) read the light directly, usually about right, but dark color detail may show better if brighter.
+Incident meters (and gray cards) read the light directly, usually about right, but sometimes dark color detail may show better if brighter.

 General guide lines for metering exposure on the 18% gray card (or White Balance would be very similar):